zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Cast an unsigned integer to a signed one

-Cast an unsigned integer to a signed one.
 The result must have the same width as the input.

 The behavior is undefined on overflow/underflow.